Man dies in Tennessee after confrontation with deputies

 SEVIERVILLE, Tenn.
 (AP) - Tennessee authorities say a man has died after displaying a gun while deputies were trying to take him into custody on outstanding arrest warrants.

 The Tennessee Bureau of Investigation says it is investigating the man’s death Thursday in Sevier County.
-The TBI said in a news release that deputies from the Knox County Sheriff’s Office went to the location in the Seymour community to try to arrest the man, whose name hasn’t been released.
+The TBI said in a news release that deputies from the Knox County Sheriff’s Office went to the location in the Seymour community to try to arrest the man.
+He was identified as 42-year-old Norman Lowell Vandergriff of Knoxville.

 The release said the man reportedly wouldn’t comply with verbal commands, began resisting and displayed a gun, resulting in deputies firing shots at a vehicle the man was in.
 The agency said the man was pronounced dead at the scene.